 Alcohol and Breathalyzers

-The NIAAA states that the Breathalyzer measures blood alcohol concentration (BAC), although it only estimates BAC.
-3 The only way that BAC can be measured is by testing a sample of a person’s blood.
-That’s why not all states even permit the use of Breathalyzer or other breath analyzer estimates.
+The NIAAA states that the Breathalyzer measures blood alcohol concentration (BAC), although it only estimates BAC.3 The only way that BAC can be measured is by testing a sample of a person’s blood.
+That’s why not all states even permit the use of breath testers.

 - Electrical interference from cell phones and police radios.